Support when making your decision

 The date of withdrawal cannot normally be earlier than the date upon which the completed form is received by the Student Support Coordinator or Henley Helpdesk or equivalent.
 Requests for retroactive withdrawal will not normally be considered.
 If, however, you were neither attending nor engaging with your studies and were not able to submit the Notice of Intention to Withdraw form due to hospitalisation, incarceration or equivalent physical or mental incapacity, then a statement which details the reason for the lateness of the request may be submitted, with relevant supporting evidence, in addition to the Notice of Intention to Withdraw form.

 It is important that you know that you may be charged part of your tuition fee or even the full tuition fee for the year depending on when you withdraw from study.
-Full details of the 'liability points' and dates can be found here.
+Full details of the 'liability points' and dates can be found on our tuition fee tables pages.
 For full details of the University’s Fee Policy please see here.

 International students who require a visa to study in the UK should note that in the event of your withdrawal, the University is required to inform the Home Office UK Visas and Immigration that you are no longer studying and you may be advised to leave the UK.